Cryptotwister/Election_Analysis/README.md

 - The county with the highest turnout
 - The winner of the election based on popular vote
 ## Election-Audit Results
+The analysis of the election results shows the following:
+#### Total number of votes cast:
+There were 369,711 votes cast during the election.
+#### Votes breakdown in each county:
+i.
+Jefferson
+ii.
+Denver
+iii.
+Arapahoe
+####

+- Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+- Which county had the largest number of votes?
+- Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?